G-structure/rat/docs/zed_acp.md

 The protocol addresses the interoperability challenges in the AI coding ecosystem by providing a common interface that any compatible agent can use to work with any compatible editor.
 In Zed's implementation, this allows users to leverage powerful AI agents like Claude Code and Gemini CLI directly within the editor environment.

-ACP is initialized in Zed's main application startup sequence at `crates/zed/src/main.rs:571`, where `acp_tools::init(cx)` sets up the ACP infrastructure.
-The protocol follows the JSON-RPC 2.0 specification with bidirectional communication over stdin/stdout, as defined in the `agent-client-protocol` crate (`/Users/luc/projects/vibes/agent-client-protocol/rust/acp.rs`).
+ACP is initialized in Zed's main application startup sequence in `zed/crates/zed/src/main.rs`, where `acp_tools::init(cx)` sets up the ACP infrastructure.
+The protocol follows the JSON-RPC 2.0 specification with bidirectional communication over stdin/stdout, as defined in the `agent-client-protocol` crate (`agent-client-protocol/rust/acp.rs`).

 ### Protocol Architecture

 The ACP architecture follows a client-server model where:

-- **Client (Zed)**: Implements the `Client` trait (`/Users/luc/projects/vibes/agent-client-protocol/rust/client.rs`) and provides the user interface, file system access, and terminal management
+- **Client (Zed)**: Implements the `Client` trait (`agent-client-protocol/rust/client.rs`) and provides the user interface, file system access, and terminal management
-- **Server (Agent)**: Implements the `Agent` trait (`/Users/luc/projects/vibes/agent-client-protocol/rust/agent.rs`) and handles AI reasoning, tool calls, and conversation management
+- **Server (Agent)**: Implements the `Agent` trait (`agent-client-protocol/rust/agent.rs`) and handles AI reasoning, tool calls, and conversation management

-The protocol uses JSON-RPC 2.0 over stdio for transport, with the schema defined in `/Users/luc/projects/vibes/agent-client-protocol/schema/schema.json`.
+The protocol uses JSON-RPC 2.0 over stdio for transport, with the schema defined in `agent-client-protocol/schema/schema.json`.
 All communication is asynchronous and bidirectional, allowing agents to stream responses and request permissions in real-time.

 ### Key Protocol Concepts